Each semester, more than 60 faculty and staff from across campus are engaged in Honors. Honors-affiliated faculty:

 - A curriculum vitae; and

-- A letter of support from your department chair or supervisor.
+- A letter of support from your department chair and dean or supervisor.

-Preference may be given to proposals that clearly articulate a connection to current Honors Goals (see Strategic Goals) and to the University Strategic Plan.
+Preference may be given to proposals that clearly articulate a connection to current Honors Goals and to the University Strategic Plan.

 Selection: Final fellow appointments are made by the Honors College Dean based on the Honors College Faculty Council application review and recommendations.
 Fellow nominations are welcome from other academic college deans.